simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/inline.md

 ```
 </div>

-Current sense will be using driver parameters for different synchronisation and calibration procedures.
+Current sense will be using driver parameters for different synchronization and calibration procedures.

 <blockquote class="warning">
 <p class="heading"> API change - <span class="simple">Simple<span class="foc">FOC</span>library</span> v2.2.2</p>

-Driver linking to the current sense is introduced from the library version v2.2.2 in order to propagate different hardware specific parameters in between ADC and PWM timers needed for advanced synchronisation for current sensing.
+Driver linking to the current sense is introduced from the library version v2.2.2 in order to propagate different hardware specific parameters in between ADC and PWM timers needed for advanced synchronization for current sensing.
 </blockquote>

 Once the driver is linked to the current sense, last step is to link the current sense with the `motor` you wish to use it with: